aurvadahana/aurvadahana.github.io/_posts/2024-07-06-vishnu-sahasranama-bgd-1.md

 **ॐ विश्वाय नमः**

 Here at the outset the all-round fullness and perfection of Bhagavān is delineated by the word 'Viśvam'.
 This word is derived from the root 'विश्' (to enter) with the addition of the 'क्वन्' suffix according to a grammatical rule in the sense of 'He enters’ (all the parts) [[1.1]](#f11).
-In the Mokṣadharmaparva, Pañcaśikha explains this word 'Viśam' to Saṃyama as follows:
+In the Mokṣadharmaparva, Pañcaśikha explains this word 'Viśvam' to Saṃyama as follows:

-"O the king of Kasi!
+"O the king of Kāśi!
 They say Bhagavān is ‘Viśvam' because He enters all the worlds.
 O King!
 (And because of this) they also say that the worlds themselves are called 'Viśvam' " [[1.2]](#f12)

 <div id="ff2r" style="position: absolute; left: -9999px;">Placeholder</div>